microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Update-MgTeamworkWorkforceIntegration.md

 	Url = "url-value"
 	Supports = "supports-value"
 }
-Update-MgTeamworkWorkforceIntegration -WorkforceIntegrationId $workforceIntegrationId -BodyParameter $params
+Update-MgBetaTeamworkWorkforceIntegration -WorkforceIntegrationId $workforceIntegrationId -BodyParameter $params
 ```

-This example shows how to use the Update-MgTeamworkWorkforceIntegration Cmdlet.
+This example shows how to use the Update-MgBetaTeamworkWorkforceIntegration Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS